 The problem is that you may not have a router/modem because most people use mobile Wi-Fi as a hotspot.
 We can also use smartphone Wi-Fi to transfer data between two computers without internet bandwidth.
 For that, we need to make all three devices (two computers + one smartphone) in the same network.

-Turn on the mobile hotspot on your smartphone and connect both computers with the same phone.
+Turn on the mobile hotspot on your smartphone and connect both computers to the same phone.

 How to Transfer Files Between Two Computers Using Wi-Fi in Windows 11?

-Once you have manually done the networking or connected both the computers with a smartphone mobile hotspot, to transfer files between both computers, do the following steps:-
+Once you have manually done the networking or connected both computers with a smartphone mobile hotspot to transfer files between both computers, do the following steps:-

 Step 8.
-Now, open File Explorer in the new computer and click on the
+Now, open File Explorer on the new computer and click on the Network on the left side pane.

 Step 9.
 Here, you can see all the shared folders packed under the computer icon on the right pane—double-click on any you would like to copy.
 Enter the credentials (username and password of the old computer) to access the folder.